TejasMedade/E-Wallet-Payment-System/README.md

 ## User Functionalities
+- **Authentication Management**
+  - Endpoint for Sign Up
+  - Endpoint for Sign In
+  - Endpoint for Sign Out

-- Signup
+- **Financial Management**

-- Login & Logout
-- Update all Personal Details and Address
+  - Endpoint for Updating Personal Information and Address
-- Add Bank Account, Update and View all bank details
+  - Endpoint for Adding Bank Account Information
+  - Endpoint for Updating Bank Account Information
+  - Endpoint for Viewing Bank Account Information
-- Top Up Wallet From Bank Account Balance
+  - Endpoint for Topping Up Wallet from Bank Account Balance
-- Transfer Money From Wallet to Bank Account
+  - Endpoint for Transferring Money from Wallet to Bank Account
-- Transfer Funds to other Customers
+  - Endpoint for Transferring Funds to other Customers
-- Transfer Funds to Beneficiaries
+  - Endpoint for Transferring Funds to Beneficiaries
-- Make Bill Payments
+  - Endpoint for Making Bill Payments
-- Check Wallet Balance
+  - Endpoint for Checking Wallet Balance
-- View all Transactions
-- View all Bill Payments
-- Add, Delete and View all Beneficiaries
-- Delete Customer Account

 ##  Administrator Functionalities

- - Login & Logout
+- **Authentication Management**
+  - Endpoint for Sign Up
+  - Endpoint for Sign In
+  - Endpoint for Sign Out

+- **Admin Account Management**
+  - Endpoint for Deleting Admins from Database

+- **Customer Management**

- - View all registered Customers
+  - Endpoint for Viewing Registered Customers
- - View all Customer details
+  - Endpoint for Viewing Customer Information
- - View all Customer Bank Accounts
+  - Endpoint for Viewing Customer Bank Accounts
- - View all Customer Beneficiaries
+  - Endpoint for Viewing Customer Beneficiaries
- - View all Customers Transactions
+  - Endpoint for Viewing Customer Transactions
- - Delete Admin from Database